Nomad-Media/samples/nomad-samples/admin/js/contents-api/Readme.md

-To find out more, go to [content api](https://developer.nomad-cms.com/docs/content-api-javascript).
+To find out more, go to the [content api walkthrough](https://developer.nomad-cms.com/docs/content-api-javascript).